 You may also be interested in our Basic Upholstery Workshop, which will give you the skills you need for a head-start on any professional-level upholstering project.

 In summer, we offer a Summer Upholstery Intensive – the same as our regular Upholstery class, but all in one week.
 Leave your work out in the shop and immerse yourself.

 - NO LARGE ITEMS (sofa, bed, love seat, chaise lounge)

 - ONLY ONE PIECE AT A TIME per student, as our storage space is limited

 - YOU MUST TAG YOUR FURNITURE with your name, phone number and semester

-Bring your piece of furniture to the first class.
+- Your piece of furniture.
 You may store it here for the semester but you must remove it after that.
 Beginners will learn to strip furniture in the first class session.

 - Two dropcloths (old bedsheets work well): one to cover work surface, one to cover furniture in storage

 Needed after the first class: